-3.4 Propagation of CCI(+) observational uncertainties to climate model scales

-Lead partner: BSC

-Authors: Aude Carreric, Markus Donat, Pablo Ortega and Etienne Tourigny

-Observational uncertainties originate from a cascade of errors in the retrieval process, structural uncertainties in the algorithms, and statistical uncertainties in the spatio-temporal projections (Merchant et al., 2017).
+3.4 Propagation of CCI(+) observational uncertainties to climate model scales Lead partner: BSC Authors: Aude Carreric, Markus Donat, Pablo Ortega and Etienne Tourigny Aim Observational uncertainties originate from a cascade of errors in the retrieval process, structural uncertainties in the algorithms, and statistical uncertainties in the spatio-temporal projections (Merchant et al., 2017).
 These errors are correlated in space and time, due to mesoscale systems, for instance, that impact satellite retrieval on a given spatio-temporal scale.
 Observational uncertainties cannot therefore be averaged and scaled by the square root of the number of independent samples as for uncorrelated errors, but require the consideration of the correlation of errors in space and time.
-A novel approach how to achieve this has been presented in Bellprat et al. (2018) and applied to the CCI sea-surface temperature (SST) dataset.
-This task will aim at expanding this effort to other CCI ECVs (all relevant to the study of wild fires) in order to disseminate propagated observational uncertainties at daily, monthly, decadal and climatological scales as well as for different grid resolutions, regions, hemispheric and global averages.
-It will address the following scientific questions:

-- 1. How can the observational uncertainty estimates provided by CCI(+) reference datasets be translated into different spatiotemporal scales to compare to climate model simulations? - 2.
+A novel approach to achieve this has been presented in Bellprat et al. (2018) and applied to the CCI seasurface temperature (SST) dataset.
+This task aims at expanding this effort to other CCI ECVs (all relevant to the study of wild fires) in order to disseminate propagated observational uncertainties at daily, monthly, decadal and climatological scales as well as for different grid resolutions, regions, hemispheric and global averages.
+It addresses the following scientific questions: - 1.
+How can the observational uncertainty estimates provided by CCI(+) reference datasets be translated into different spatiotemporal scales to compare to climate model simulations? - 2.
 Are there important differences relative to the nature of the products?

-- 1. Results suggest that observational uncertainty on Arctic SICs can have a strong impact on the assessment of seasonal forecasts, larger than the uncertainty related to the limited ensemble size and the length of the forecasts. - 2.
+Key Outcomes of CMUG Research - 1.
+Results suggest that observational uncertainty on Arctic SICs can have a strong impact on the assessment of seasonal forecasts, larger than the uncertainty related to the limited ensemble size and the length of the forecasts. - 2.
 An interesting region to study the effect of the propagation of errors for the fire ECV (burnt area) is North Australia.

-Deviation of plans:
+Summary of Results Deviation of plans:

-The analysis on the propagation of errors started in the 1st July 2019, after the hiring of Aude Carreric (who has performed the analysis), and it has finally been centered on two ECVs: fires (i.e. burnt area) as initially planned, and sea ice (i.e. sea ice concentrations; SIC) in substitution of the originally envisaged soil moisture, for which only trajectory based L2 datasets are currently available through the CCI data portal, thus complicating the propagation into the model scales, which are gridded in space1.
+The analysis on the propagation of errors started in the 1st July 2019, after the hiring of Aude Carreric (who has performed the analysis), and it has been centred on two ECVs: fires (i.e. burnt area) as initially planned, and sea ice (i.e. sea ice concentrations; SIC) in substitution of the originally envisaged soil moisture, for which only trajectory based L2 datasets are currently available through the CCI data portal, thus complicating the propagation into the model scales, which are gridded in space1.
 We believe that sea ice concentrations are an excellent alternative of greater utility for our ongoing activities, in which sea ice plays a central role, and the propagated errors will be more easily exploitable, as for example in the evaluation of the forecasts with the enhanced sea ice reanalysis performed in Work Package 3.8.
-The new ECV Land Surface Temperature has not been finally considered as the data were not available at the time the analysis started, and the allocated resources to complete this WP have already been used.
+The new ECV Land Surface Temperature has not been finally considered as the data were not available at the time the analysis started, and the allocated resources to complete this WP had already been used.

 1 CMUG acknowledge that more datasets are available than are published on the CCI data portal and CMUG always contact the ECV teams to check if such datasets are available.

+Reference: D3.1 Quality Assessment Report

+Submission date: 22 Sept 2022

+Version: 3.3